Let’s talk about upward facing dog

 This month’s newsletter article comes out of a recent trip to the Midwest.
 I was at a new studio with new students and hosts.
 This piece is actually a request from one of the hosts, Evan at Tapas Yoga Shala.
 The question arose: should we squeeze or not squeeze our butt in upward facing dog?
-As always on the first day of practice, I mostly watch and get a sense of what I want to work on with any of the students over the course of the 5 days of mysore classes.
+As always on the first day of practice, I mostly watch and get a sense of what I want to work on with any of the students over the course of the five days of mysore classes.

 From my point of view there is nothing more interesting than the work of observing the person, their practice, and its quality, clarity, focus or complete lack thereof.
 I watch through the lens of my own experience and understanding of both the practice and my anatomical education.
 By nature I’m a problem solver, just ask any of the hosts that have had me fix their computer, network connection, or printer trouble on top of my normal presentations of anatomy or Ashtanga Yoga.
 It’s a similar approach that I took when doing bodywork and therapy with clients in chronic pain.
 I would try to understand the problem, and treat it, not just the symptom.